 - Your MacBook will restart and keep installing.

 Those are the steps to doing a factory reset on your MacBook.
+Remember to also cancel your subscriptions.
 It’s helpful to deeply consider if you actually need to do this.
 Especially when you’re not selling or passing off the MacBook to another person.
 If your MacBook is slow or you want to fix a particular altered setting, there might be other less drastic ways to do that than a factory reset.

 Let us know in the comments section if you’re stuck anywhere in the process we’ve outlined above.
 We’re always happy to hear you out.